datafilter/t3st/README.md

 # Overview

-t3st is a small & light javascript test framework written in ~210 lines of code, tested with ~210 asserts.
+t3st is a small & light javascript test framework.

 70% of the code in the repository is to test the test framework.
+There's roughly an assert for each line of framework code.

-The main part is [in this single file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js)
+The main part is [this file on github](https://github.com/devmachiine/npm-t3st/blob/master/t3st-lib/validation.js)

 You can run the tests that test the test framework: